 A recent experiment involving 1,700 university students demonstrated that over half clicked through targeted malicious emails.
 The results weren't much better for malicious Facebook messages, even though the vast majority of the participants claimed they understood the risks associated with clicking links from unknown sources.
 As students head back to school or leave for college for the first time, the threats they face via email, social media, and on their ubiquitous mobile devices are more than just experiments - they are all too real.

 In fact, not only do we regularly observe seasonal upticks in credential phishing related to learning management systems in August and September, but we see a wide variety of threats that span email, social media, and mobile apps of which college students must be particularly aware.
-Read on to learn the five things university students should do to stay safe online as they return to school.
+Read on to learn the five things to do to ensure internet cyber security for students as they return to school.